crystal-qt6

 • Qt6::Signal for Crystal-side callback composition

-• Qt6::QTimer for timeout-driven work on the Qt event loop
+• Qt6::QTimer and Qt6::QEventLoop for timeout-driven work and nested local event loops

-• Qt6::MainWindow, Qt6::Dialog, and Qt6::DockWidget for desktop application shells
+• Qt6::MainWindow, Qt6::Dialog, and Qt6::DockWidget for desktop application shells, including dock child/title-bar widget access and floating/toggle-view helpers

-• convenience helpers such as MessageBox.information, MessageBox.question, ColorDialog.get_color, and InputDialog.get_text / get_int / get_double
+• convenience helpers such as MessageBox.information, MessageBox.question, ColorDialog.get_color, and InputDialog.get_text / get_multi_line_text / get_int / get_double / get_item

 • Qt6::MenuBar, Qt6::Menu, Qt6::ToolBar, Qt6::StatusBar, Qt6::Action, and Qt6::ActionGroup for shell composition